eclipse/epsilon-website/mkdocs/docs/doc/articles/manage-the-epsilon-website-locally/index.md

 ## Pushing your changes

-When pushing your changes, please make sure to add the `-s` flag to your commit command (e.g. `git commit -m "Added new article" -s`), to add a sign-off footer, which is required by Gerrit [since mid-December 2020](https://bugs.eclipse.org/bugs/show_bug.cgi?id=569607#c16).
-There is also a `publish.sh` script in the repo, which creates separate commits for the changes to `mkdocs` and the changes to the generated static files, and then pushes both commits to the remote repo.
+There is a `publish.sh` script in the repo, which creates separate commits for the changes to `mkdocs` and the changes to the generated static files, and then pushes both commits to the remote repo.
 You can use it as follows: `./publish.sh "Added new article"`.

 ## Finding broken links